sivakavineshnattudurai/sivakavineshnattudurai/README.md

 # 👋 Hello, I'm Sivakavinesh!

 Welcome to my GitHub profile!
-I'm a passionate on new stuffs with a keen interest in developing.
+I'm a passionate on new stuffs and learning some new tools with a keen interest in developing.
 Here, you can find my projects, contributions, and more about me.

 ## 🚀 About Me

-- 🔭 I’m currently working on building a website using MERN.
+- 🔭 I’m currently working on building a website using MERN stack.
-- 🌱 I’m learning MERN, typerscript, flutter.
+- 🌱 Future Goals to learn MERN, typerscript, flutter.
-- 👯 I’m looking to collaborate on [Type of Projects/Technologies].
+- 👯 I’m looking to get into a crew member on Developing Sector.
-- 📫 How to reach me: Sivakavineshnattudurai@gmail.com.
+- 📫 How to reach me: Sivakavineshnattudurai@gmail.com
-- ⚡ Fun fact: [A Fun Fact About You].
+- ⚡ upskilling and building as same as

 ## 🛠️ Technologies & Tools